rapid7/metasploit-framework/Debugging-Dead-Meterpreter-Sessions.md

 * [[Meterpreter Configuration]] - Covers how configuration works in Meterpreter.
 This is important because it highlights the separation of configuration in stagers and Meterpreter.
 This alone is the key to many breakages, especially in HTTP/S payloads.
 * [[The ins and outs of HTTP and HTTPS communications in Meterpreter and Metasploit Stagers]] - Covers the detail of HTTP/S based communications in the stagers and in Meterpreter itself.

-### Stagers, Stages, and Handlers
+## Stagers, Stages, and Handlers

 Each exploit and handler is made up of multiple things, and they're all independent:

-* A **Stager**: This is the small bit of code that is first executed by the target.
+* **Stager**: This is the small bit of code that is first executed by the target.
 It contains it's own bundled implementation of a communications channel.
 It has the goal of establishing communication with Metasploit, downloading the **stage**, and invoking it.
 It has it's _own configuration_.
-* A **Stage**: This is the second payload that is executed by the target.
+* **Stage**: This is the second payload that is executed by the target.
 It is sent to the target via the communications channel that was opened by the **stage**.
 Once downloaded, it is invoked and from there it takes over.
 It has it's _own configuration_.
-* A **Handler**: This is the code that runs on the attacker's machine.
+* **Handler**: This is the code that runs on the attacker's machine.
 It is responsible for handling the attacker-side of the communications channel that is established by the **stager**.
 It is responsible for uploading the **stage**.
 It is responsible for handling communication between the attacker and the target once the stage has taken over from the stager.

 In some cases there might be multiple stages (as is the case with POSIX Meterpreter).
 This is called an **intermediate** stage.
 Usually these stages are slightly bigger than the stager and can do more work to help establish communications.
 In the context of this article, they aren't too important.

 The most important thing to remember is that both the **stager** and the **stage** have their own configurations that are **independent**. _THE MOST COMMON_ cause of dead shells is the result of the **stage** not having the correct configuration (ie. it's different to that specified in the **stager**).

-### LHOST and LPORT
+# LHOST and LPORT

 Any user of Metasploit will tell you that they know what `LHOST` and `LPORT` mean, yet it's incredibly common to find out that their understanding isn't 100% correct.
 To prevent dead sessions that are related to misconfiguration of these values, we need to make sure we understand what they mean.

-#### LHOST
+## LHOST

 `LHOST` is short for _Local Host_.
 This value represents the IP address or host name that **stagers** and **stages** should attempt to connect to.
 It is where the **handler** can be reached.
 This doesn't mean that this is where the handler actually _exists_.